 How can you change your perception of emotions?

 My research opened up the possibility of changing our perception of emotions.
-It draws on the experience of the prisoners, who had to learn to manage their emotions in order to survive in prison.
+It draws on the experience of the prisoners, who had to learn to manage their emotions to survive in prison.
 The extreme circumstances of the prison forced the inmates to revisit their understanding of their emotions and feelings.
 And recognize what they needed to do to survive prison.

 Ultimately, the model of the ‘3’Es’ emphasizes the importance of mastering the creation of space for ourselves and for others.
 In my work, I have proposed that authentic behavior is the subjective perception that one behaves in a way that follows one’s core sense of being.